hydroflux/python-guides/0_virtual_environment_setup/virtual_environment_setup.md

 # 1. What Is A Virtual Environment

+A virtual environment allows you to create an isolated 'habitat' for your Python project to live.
+Each virtual environment has it's own Python binary, and can have its own independent set of installed Python packages in its site directories.

+A virtual environment give you the freedom to experiment with different packages, libraries, & frameworks (etc.) without fear of making any changes to your computer's global state.
+When you're done with your virtual environment, you can delete it without any lasting repercussions.

+As someone who originally learned Python through trial and error, rather than any formal education on the subject, knowledge of virtual environments and how to create & use them would have saved me a lot of time and headache early in my career.

 The venv module provides support for creating lightweight “virtual environments” with their own site directories, optionally isolated from system site directories.
-Each virtual environment has it's own Python binary, and can have its own independent set of installed Python packages in its site directories

 # 2. Requirements